Izumi-sann/Image_editor/README.md

-there's no much to say
+# Image Editor

-that is just a image editor which permit the user to modify an image:
+There's not much to say; it's just an image editor that permits the user to modify an image:

+## Features
-  -colors, you can modify the colors of the image(RGB) -you can invert the image's colors
+- **Colors:** You can modify the colors of the image (RGB).
+- **Invert Colors:** You can invert the image's colors.
-  -you can now change the orientation
+- **Orientation:** You can now change the orientation.

-TODO
+## TODO
-  -rotate image in all directions
+- Rotate the image in all directions.
-  -add othe colors inversion method(other than invert)
+- Add other color inversion methods (other than invert).